 wordle.net — Wordle is a tool for generating 'word clouds' from text that you provide.

 Posters, promotional material

-There are many resources available online for posters and other promotional material, for example, the video Genres of literature by Courtney Jackson.
+There are many resources available online for posters and other promotional material, for example:

 Genre challenge — encourage reading across genres

 Students may revel in having all their favourite books 'in one place', but the genre arrangement can also be used to encourage students to read widely within and across genres.